-Reliability Allocation is a method of apportioning a system target reliability amongst sub-systems and components.
-It is a useful tool at the design stage for determining the required reliability of the equipment to achieve a given system reliability target.
+Reliability Allocation is a method of apportioning a system target reliability to sub-systems and components.
+It is a useful tool at the design stage for determining the required reliability of equipment in order to achieve a given system reliability target.

 Using Reliability Allocation